wchoi95/udemy-class-info/ethereum-dapp-design-development.md

   11. Ethereum Events and Logs
   12. Filter, Logs & Watch
   13. Contract Instance Watch & Get
+6. Getting Ready to Write Solidity Contracts
+  1. Tools for Contract Development
+  2. Setting Up a Truffle Project
+  3. Coding and Testing
+  4. Deploying Contract to Network

 **Please note that the notes taken below only outline the topics in detail.
 For learning content please watch the videos and only use this as a guideline